faker-ruby/faker/experiments/autoload.md

 - added a runtime dependency for the library

+- Zeitwerk 2.7 requires Ruby >= 3.2.
+This isn't a deal breaker because we will remove EOL Ruby 3.1 soon, but it would require releasing that version separately.

 #### File location changes

 To prevent other generators from erroring out due to namespace clashing, some generators have to be moved around (ex. `Faker::Quote` was moved from `/faker/quotes/quote` to `faker/default/quote`).
 Users can still use the generators as before, their namespaces didn't change.